 The professional development benefits you are eligible for depend on your employee group and may include:

-- a Tuition Waiver, which allows you to take up to 12 credits of UBC courses, or the dollar equivalent in non-credit UBC Extended Learning courses every 12-month period,
+- a Tuition Waiver, which allows you to take up to 12 credits of UBC courses, or (for eligible staff employee groups) the dollar equivalent in UBC Extended Learning non-credit courses or approved Sauder School of Business Continuing Business Studies non-credit courses every 12-month period,

 - the ability to transfer some or all of this Tuition Waiver to your eligible dependent spouse or child,

 - if you are a member of faculty or an academic executive, a Tuition Waiver for your dependent children of up to 120 UBC undergraduate credit courses, and

 To learn more about the Tuition Waiver and other professional development funding that might be available to you, please click on your employee group below: